djcloudking/terraform-projects/Terraform Skills/EC2/Using Terraform To create EC2.md

-# Setting up EC2 using Terraform
+# Setting up EC2 using Terraform.

 ## Step 1: Gather details for our EC2